Wills and Trusts Lawyers in Northern Virginia

 WHAT ABOUT TRUSTS?

 An alternative to a will is a living trust.
 The living trust frequently is suggested as a means of avoiding probate.
 It also can be used for estate and probate tax minimization or avoidance and as a means of providing support for minor, disabled or immature children and grandchildren.
 We can provide you with the necessary knowledge and tools to create a legal document of your choice, including other types of trusts like constructive and resulting trusts, as well as even pet trusts.

-Our attorneys can meet with you to discuss the specifics of your estate and if any litigation may be needed.
+Our wills and trusts attorneys can meet with you to discuss the specifics of your estate and if any litigation may be needed.
 They will consider the type and amount of your assets, and your goals, and advise you on the best document to meet your needs.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.

 The transmission and receipt of information contained on this website, in whole or in part, or communication with the HALE BALL MURPHY, PLC via the Internet or e-mail through this website does not constitute or create a lawyer-client relationship between this firm and any recipient.

 We will use the information you provide on this form to connect and schedule a consultation with you to go over your legal needs.
 The transmission and receipt of information contained on this website, in whole or in part, or communication with the HALE BALL MURPHY, PLC via the Internet or e-mail through this website does not constitute or create a lawyer-client relationship between this firm and any recipient.